This week’s blog is about the passwordless authentication journey.

-Password are considered shared secrets, as it is known by the user and the validation process is usually stored across several computing devices.
+Password is considered a shared secret, as it is known by the user and the validation process is usually stored across several computing devices.
 Additionally, passwords can be shared over messages or notes.
-Anyone who has the knowledge of the secret, including services, or device can fall victim to cyberattacks.
+Anyone who knows the secret, including services, or devices can fall victim to cyberattacks.

-When it comes to password, security and usability is inversely related, this means the better the security the worse user experience, and vice versa.
+When it comes to passwords, security and usability are inversely related, this means the better the security the worse the user experience, and vice versa.

-So, is it time to say bye-bye to password?
+So, is it time to say bye-bye to the password?
 Afraid not.

 Even though passwords are vulnerable, they aren’t that bad and are still used for various reasons:

-- Compatibility — Beside few exceptions, almost all app and service use a password.
-Although some services and apps may require user to input some additional second factor authentication for verification, but the fact remains that password are versatile and universal.
-The use of passwords has become a daily habit and therefore, we do not have think twice before reaching to the conclusion whether or not password is compatible with a particular service.
+- Compatibility — Besides a few exceptions, almost all apps and services use a password.
+Although some services and apps may require a user to input some additional second-factor authentication for verification, the fact remains that passwords are versatile and universal.
+The use of passwords has become a daily habit and therefore, we do not have to think twice before concluding whether or not the password is compatible with a particular service.

 If the ultimate objective is to abolish password authentication, any substitute must offer substantial improvement in both security and usability without compromising on the above three factors.
 With keeping this in mind, let us move on to define “passwordless”.